 A native Houstonian, Michelle Martinez Fraga comes from humble beginnings.
 Her parents, who had a grade-school education, brought up seven children.
 Each of them earned college diplomas and some hold graduate degrees.
 Fraga, the youngest, worked her way through high school, college, and law school.
 She credits her parents for modeling a strong work ethic that enabled their children to overcome challenges and achieve goals.
 “Growing up, we all knew the importance of education and hard work,” Fraga said.
 “We learned these and other core values from an early age.
 Our parents instilled in all of us a love of God, country, and family.”
 Fraga exemplifies the American Dream.
 “I’ve experienced it firsthand,” she says.

 Fraga, whose father died when she was young, grew up surrounded by strong role models.
-Her sister---Texas Supreme Court Justice Eva M. Guzman --- was one of them.
+Her sister---former Texas Supreme Court Justice Eva M. Guzman --- was one of them.
 As a teenager, Fraga worked in Guzman’s law office after school and during semester breaks.
 “I was in the courtroom before I was even old enough to vote,” Fraga said.
 The early experience sparked Fraga’s passion for the law and the administration of justice.
 “I saw how lawyers helped people and, even then, I knew I had found my calling,” she said, “I knew I wanted a life in the law.”

 Fraga began her legal career in public service as an Assistant Harris County Attorney, where she handled a variety of civil litigation and government law cases.
 She defended Harris County’s interests and those of the Harris County Sheriff’s Office.
 Today, she is the principal of her own civil litigation firm, in her sixteenth year of practice.
 Fraga handles a range of cases, including complex litigation and has built a track record of devoting time and energy to causes that enrich the legal profession and the legal community.